github/codeql/docs/codeql/ql-language-reference/expressions.rst

 Charles wants to buy a banana, which is not for sale at all.
-In the default case, the sum produced for Charles includes the cost of the apple he *can* buy, but there's no line for Charles in the monontonic ``sum`` output, because there *is no way* for Charles to buy one apple plus one banana.
+In the default case, the sum produced for Charles includes the cost of the apple he *can* buy, but there's no line for Charles in the monotonic ``sum`` output, because there *is no way* for Charles to buy one apple plus one banana.